telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 ready for publication.

 Be aware that if the creation script fails, the virtual machine will not be deleted;
-this is useful to debug the problem, but anyway that virtual machine should be deleted before trying again.
+this is useful to debug the problem; anyway that virtual machine is deleted automatically if trying again with the same image.
 In the same way, if the testing script fails, neither the virtual machine nor the release candidate image are deleted.

+To execute again a test but without creating the image (this is useful when only the test script is update) invoke ``/opt/create_ge_images/test_only.sh``, passing the name of the image.

 **Warning: the testing script is executed directly, it is not invoked inside the VM machine but in the user account.
 Therefore, this script is a security risk